6th Marine Infantry Parachute Regiment: Indochina

 The Colonial Parachute Battalions trace their origins to the 1st Colonial Parachute Commando Demi-Brigade in Brittan.
 The demi-brigade was heir to the paratroopers of Free France, the SAS Demi-Brigade and the group of shock ("choc") parachute battalions.

 The 6e BCCP travelled to Indochina on July 28.
 The battalion fought valiantly on various sectors of the battle front and on March 30, 1951, the battalion resisted an enemy force four times larger for an entire night.
 Following a five hours of hand-to-hand combat, the battalion endured the loss of 51 men and 97 wounded.

 The battalion was accordingly dissolved on August 20, 1951 during embarkation for France.

 It was recreated on July 5, 1952.
 It fought at Tu Lê, in October 1952 and then Langson, in July 1953.

 The battalion fought at Dien Bien Phu.
 On November 20, 1953, it was part of the initial parachute entry during Operation Castor.
 On March 16, 1954, the 6th targeted the landing zone in the middle of the Battle of Dien Bien Phu.
 Despite heroic acts of valor, the battalion disappeared again, and was accordingly reconstituted.

 North Africa

-Reformed in Marrakech, French protectorate of Morocco, on 1 August 1955 and named 6th Colonial Parachute Regiment.
+Reformed in Marrakesh, French protectorate of Morocco, on 1 August 1955 and named 6th Colonial Parachute Regiment.
 Active in the French colonies of French protectorate of Tunisia, French protectorate of Morocco and, particularly, French Algeria during the Algerian War as a part of the 10th Parachute Division.